LS31/clinicalr/README.md

 References and caveats
 : Every function will have references section and a section on caveats.
 (However, despite our best efforts of quality control, the functions are provided as-is, without any guarantees, and users would be wise to check the output for quality and accuracy.)

+Please note that the 'clinicalcr' project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By contributing to this project, you agree to abide by its terms.

 # How to install